 1 Autumn Adventures with Lakeside ViewsSee on map

 Conveniently tucked away near Winston-Salem’s downtown is Salem Lake.
 Surrounded by lush woods and a 365-acre lake, its shaded 7-mile loop trail is ideal for a comfortable hike, bike or stroll during leaf-peeping season.
 Bike rentals are available through a bike-share program, with a docking station just before the start of your trek.
 For a water adventure, rent a kayak or johnboat at the Salem Lake Marina Center.
 Or hit the bait shop and cast a line off the 300-foot pier as you take in pristine lakeside views.
-(Phase two of Salem Lake’s beautification project is underway this fall.
-Please visit the attraction’s website for updates.)

 2 Climb Peaks During Peak Season